Arthashastra

 Two names for the text's compilor or redactor are used in the text, Kauṭalya (Kautilya) and Vishnugupta.
-Chanakya (375–283 BCE), the counsellor of Chandragupta Maurya, is implied in a later interpolation, reinforced by Gupta-era and medieval traditions, which explicitly identified Kautilya with Chanakya.
+Chanakya (375–283 BCE), the legendary counsellor of Chandragupta Maurya, is implied in a later interpolation, reinforced by Gupta-era and medieval traditions, which explicitly identified Kautilya with Chanakya.
 This identification started during the Gupta reign (c.
-240–c.
-579), strengthening the Gupta's ideological presentation as heirs of the Mauryas.
+240), strengthening the Gupta's ideological presentation as heirs of the Mauryas.
 However, the identification has been questioned by scholarship, and rejected by the main studies on the topic since 1965, because of stylistic differences within the text which point to multiple authorship, as well as historical elements which are anachronistic for the Mauryan period, but fit in the first centuries of the Common Era.
 The Arthashastra was influential until the 12th century, when it disappeared.
 It was rediscovered in 1905 by R. Shamasastry, who published it in 1909.
 The first English translation, also by Shamasastry, was published in 1915.

 The Sanskrit title, Arthashastra, can be translated as 'treatise on "political science"' or "economic science" or simply "statecraft", (Note: Olivelle (2013): "The title Arthaśāstra is found only in the colophons, in three verses 5.6.47, 7.10.38 and 7.18.42", (page 14) and "Prosperity and decline, stability and weakening, and vanquishing — knowing the science of politics [अर्थशास्त्र, arthaśāstra], he should employ all of these strategies." (page 330)) as the word artha (अर्थ) is polysemous in Sanskrit; the word has a broad scope.
 It includes books on the nature of government, law, civil and criminal court systems, ethics, economics, markets and trade, the methods for screening ministers, diplomacy, theories on war, nature of peace, and the duties and obligations of a king.
 The text incorporates Hindu philosophy, includes ancient economic and cultural details on agriculture, mineralogy, mining and metals, animal husbandry, medicine, forests and wildlife.

 The Arthashastra explores issues of social welfare, the collective ethics that hold a society together, advising the king that in times and in areas devastated by famine, epidemic and such acts of nature, or by war, he should initiate public projects such as creating irrigation waterways and building forts around major strategic holdings and towns and exempt taxes on those affected.
 The text was influenced by Hindu texts such as the sections on kings, governance and legal procedures included in Manusmriti.